therealAJ/Algorithms-and-Data-Structures-Practice/README.md

-Made this repo for practicing basic algorithms and data structures!
+Made this repo for practicing basic algorithms and data structures :)
 Notes will be taken as I traverse through my adventure!
+I'll play it safe and use Java for implementation.

-Topics I will attempt to cover!
+Topics I will attempt to cover:
 - An Introduction to Algorithms
 - Analysis of Algorithms
 - Arrays